microsoft/esvit/README.md

 [[Paper]](https://arxiv.org/abs/2106.09785) [[Slides]](http://chunyuan.li/assets/pdf/esvit_talk_chunyl.pdf)

-PyTorch implementation for [EsViT](https://arxiv.org/abs/2106.09785), built with two techniques:
+PyTorch implementation for [EsViT](https://arxiv.org/abs/2106.09785) (accepted in ICLR, 2022), built with two techniques:

 - A multi-stage Transformer architecture.
 Three multi-stage Transformer variants are implemented under the folder [`models`](./models).
 - A non-contrastive region-level matching pre-train task.
 The region-level matching task is implemented in function `DDINOLoss(nn.Module)`  (Line 648) in [`main_esvit.py`](./main_esvit.py).
 Please use `--use_dense_prediction True`, otherwise only the view-level task is used.